Soimn/Otus/design.md

   - Use arrays for SIMD like operations and support element-wise arithmetic (e.g. #assert([2]int{1, 3} == [2]int{0, 1} + [2]int{1, 2}))

+  - When the allocator pointer on a dynamic array is null, the array exists but cannot be freed

 Observations from using C to build the compiler:
   - Default function arguments and function overloading are well worth their mental overhead.
 They allow for